 In these sanatoriums, people were opposed to sunlight, got a proper diet and cod liver oil to heal the disease.
 Lower serum levels of Vitamin D3 showed an increase in infections and inflammation.
 There has been the highest infection rate reported in the winter than in the summer.

 Doctors concluded that the sunlight and the increase of Vitamin D 3 impacted immunity.
-People with lower serum levels often suffering from respiratory tract infections improved very much when given high amounts of vitamin D 3.
+People with lower serum levels often suffering from respiratory tract infections improved very much when given high vitamin D 3.

 There are relevant fewer influenza infections reported in summer, which shows the sun light’s importance again.

 Using a sunbed in winter with the proper care is a perfect treatment against infections and depression.
 But of course, don’t overdo the tanning.
 There are saunas where you can get sunlight therapy reporting the same beneficial effects on the body and brain.

 Vitamin D And Vitamin K- Why Using Them Together?

 The critical point is that you never should consume high amounts of Vitamin D3 without taking Vitamin K. They both are fat-soluble vitamins and are essential for calcium metabolism.
 The synergistic interplay of these vitamins is still not accepted.

 As a nurse, I see that more older people are treated with a low Vitamin D3 without adequate Vitamin K intake.
 Older people’s skin is less likely to get penetrated by the sun.

 I know many older folks stay the most time inside the house, which doesn’t help their health condition.
 They are prone to all kinds of infection and inflammation.